-Robert A. Millikan, Thomas Hunt Morgan, Carl D. Anderson, Linus Pauling, Edwin M. McMillan, William B. Shockley, George W. Beadle, and Donald A. Glaser
+Top row: Robert A. Millikan, Thomas Hunt Morgan, Carl D. Anderson, Linus Pauling, Edwin M. McMillan.
+Bottom row: William B. Shockley, Donald A. Glaser, and Rudolph L. Moessbauer.

 In 1928 the California Institute began its program of research and instruction in biology.
 There had been a chair of biology, named for Charles Frederick Holder, in the old Throop Institute, but it was not until the efforts of the C.I.T. trustees, the General Education Board, the Carnegie Institution of Washington, and William G. Kerckhoff were combined that a program of research and teaching at the highest level was inaugurated.
 Thomas Hunt Morgan became the first chairman of the new Division of Biology and a member of the Executive Council of the Institute.
 Under Morgan's direction the work in biology developed rapidly, especially in genetics and biochemistry.
 Morgan received the Nobel Prize in 1933.